VGX-3100 SynCon® vaccine for cervical dysplasia/cancer

 Most low-grade cervical lesions go away in 18 to 24 months without treatment.
 More severe or “high-grade” cervical lesions usually don’t fix themselves without treatment.
 High-grade cervical dysplasia is more dangerous because it’s more likely to lead to cervical cancer.

+Early dysplasias are first preceded by a stressful watch-and-wait period to see if the disease may naturally clear on its own.
 In the case of high-grade dysplasias designated as CIN 2/3 or CIN 3, ablative or surgical procedures are used to remove the precancerous lesions.
 These same procedures are used to remove cervical cancer.
-These procedures may be unappealing due to their invasiveness and possible negative impact on reproductive potential.
+These procedures may be unappealing due to their invasiveness and possible negative impact on childbirthing.
 Doctors are now researching new potential treatments that someday may help avoid surgery.

 Inovio Pharmaceuticals’ investigational therapeutic synthetic vaccine candidate, VGX-3100, is designed to stimulate the body’s immune system to clear HPV 16 and 18 and precancerous cells of the cervix in women with CIN 2/3 or CIN 3 and biopsy-proven HPV 16 or 18.
 The objective is for this vaccine to place into patients' cells DNA code that instructs these cells to produce the E6 and E7 antigenic proteins that are part of HPV types 16 and 18.
 The DNA code cannot create HPV or cause detrimental cell changes of the cervix.
 However, production of these two proteins can enhance the immune system’s recognition of cells infected by HPV and may strengthen the body’s ability to clear cells of the cervix that have undergone detrimental cell changes.